 AllBirds Trino Tubers: The everyday socks for men

-Soft, cosy yarn combines with renewal materials into a pair of socks that you’ll buy in bulk for fear of not having a clean pair in your sock drawer.
-These are the socks for every occasion: a standard Monday morning, a quick change before a gym session or a weekend away when you’re not quite sure what the weather’s going to do.
-Buy these and you’ll never look back.
+Soft, cozy yarn combines with renewal materials into a pair of socks that you’ll buy in bulk for fear of not having a clean pair in your sock drawer.
+These are the socks for every occasion: a standard Monday morning, a quick change before a gym session, or a weekend away when you’re not quite sure what the weather’s going to do.
+Buy these, and you’ll never look back.

-Check our in-depth Allbirds review to learn more about their shoes, or read our story behind Allbirds to learn more about the brand itself.
+Check our in-depth Allbirds sneakers review to learn more about their shoes, or read our story behind Allbirds to learn more about the brand itself.

 Best for: Keeping at least one element of your week stress-free, whatever you’re wearing.